 Before we dive any deeper, I want to make something clear.
 As with any decision in life (especially financial ones), there are a ton of emotions that can become involved with investing.

-I know you’re not a robot–so read through the below advice and take what works for you.
+I know you’re not a robot--so read through the below advice and take what works for you.
 Adapt and adjust your current philosophy on investing.
 There’s no perfect approach, but the more you can start to take emotions out of your financial decisions, the better chance you have of being successful.
-Now let’s start with first identifying your goals.
+Now let’s start by first identifying your goals.

 Before you start investing, you need to take some time to think about what your long-term goals are.
 Now, this is different than a long-term investing strategy.
 You can buy and sell stocks with a short-term mindset (which I don’t recommend personally) and still have a long-term plan in place.